xiaow6/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 - Hint a Conv1 and Pool1 is treated as one layer.
 - Some statistics about the last example:
   - ![](Images/03.png)
 - Hyperparameters are a lot.
-For choosing the value of each you should follow the guideline that we will discuss later or check the literature and takes some ideas and numbers from it.
+For choosing the value of each, you should follow the guideline that we will discuss later or check the literature and use other architecture by taking some ideas and numbers from it.
 - Usually the input size decreases over layers while the number of filters increases.
-- A CNN usually consists of one or more convolution (Not just one as the shown examples) followed by a pooling.
+- A CNN usually consists of one or more convolution (Not just one as the shown examples) followed by a pooling layer, and feed to some fully connected layers and then to a softmax layer.
 - Fully connected layers has the most parameters in the network.
 - To consider using these blocks together you should look at other working examples firsts to get some intuitions.

 ### Why convolutions?

+- If we put an input image 32 * 32 * 3, a filter 3 * 3 * 6 in a neural network, we need to train a very large number of parameters.
 - Two main advantages of Convs are:
   - Parameter sharing.
     - A feature detector (such as a vertical edge detector) that's useful in one part of the image is probably useful in another part of the image.
+So that it can help reducing overfitting.
   - sparsity of connections.
     - In each layer, each output value depends only on a small number of inputs which makes it translation invariance.
 - Putting it all together: